scala/make-release-notes/hand-written.md

 ## Known issues
 There are some [known issues](https://issues.scala-lang.org/browse/SI-10009?jql=project%20%3D%20SI%20AND%20affectedVersion%20%3D%20%22Scala%202.12.0%22) with this release that [will be resolved](https://github.com/scala/scala/pulls?q=is%3Apr+milestone%3A2.12.1+label%3Arelease-notes) in 2.12.1, due by the end of November.

 The heavy use of default methods for compiling traits caused some performance regressions in the startup time of Scala applications.
 Note that steady-state performance is not affected according to our measurements.

-The regression was mitigated 2.12.0-RC2 (and the final release) by generating forwarder methods in classes that inherit concrete methods form trait.
-A summary and links to detailed information is available in the description of pull request [#5429](https://github.com/scala/scala/pull/5429).
+The regression was mitigated 2.12.0-RC2 (and the final release) by generating forwarder methods in classes that inherit concrete methods form trait, which unfortunately [increases bytecode size while improving JVM startup performance](https://github.com/scala/scala/pull/5429).

 Please let us know if you notice any performance regressions.
 We will continue to tweak the bytecode during the 2.12.x cycle to get the best performance out of the JVM.

 We hope to address the following in a future 2.12.x release: